Important Job Skills for Technical Support Engineers

 - Love for Technology

 Often, tech support engineers have to deal with frustrated and impatient clients.
 They need to be able to listen patiently to each client’s concerns, and calmly help solve the problem.
 Dealing with customers and clients requires a lot of patience, kindness, and understanding.

-Problem-solving is what the good tech support engineer excels in.
+Problem-solving is a world in which good tech support engineers excel.
 He or she has to carefully listen to the user’s concerns, figure out exactly what the problem is, and come up with a plan for resolving the issue.
 This often involves creative problem-solving strategies.